Jasonette/documentation/docs/android.md

 <br>

   - ###YES?
     - Congratulations!
 You're ready to transform this into your OWN app!
-Go on to the next section.
+Go on to the [tutorial](../#step-2-learn).

 <br>